 BENEFITS OF DRINKING TEA

 Tea is a daily drink consumed in green, black, white, or herbal forms nearly everywhere around the world.
 Yet tea is often underrated compared to other nutritional products, pills, and supplements.
-Here are a few of the tried and tested health benefits of drinking tea.
+Here are a few of the tried and tested health benefits of

 ANTIOXIDANTS

 Many of tea’s health properties come from its high antioxidant content.
 The particular form found in tea, called flavonoids, may help prevent free-radical formation in our bodies that can contribute to cardiovascular disease and certain forms of cancer.
+However, the more processed the tea leaves, the fewer antioxidants they contain.
+Thus, green tea frequently has a higher flavonoid concentration than black or oolong teas, whose leaves have been fermented or oxidized.

 ANTI-MICROBIAL

-Teas act as natural immune-boosters because of their anti-microbial properties.
-In particular, green tea has been shown to kill bacteria that cause infections and dental plaque formation in addition to reducing bad breath.
-However, the down-side of tea’s anti-microbial effects means that certain teas, such as rosehip and pomegranate, may interact with certain antibiotic medications.
+certain teas, such as rosehip and pomegranate, may interact with certain antibiotic medications.
 To be safe, if you are on anti-biotics, consult your physician before beginning a tea-drinking regime.

 DIGESTIVE AGENT